adityapandit1798/next-js-trip-planner/README.md

-Sure!
-Below is a sample `README.md` that covers the steps for Dockerizing a Next.js app, deploying it to GitHub Pages, and configuring a custom domain with Cloudflare DNS records.

----

 # Next.js App: Dockerizing, Deploying to GitHub Pages, and Using a Custom Domain with Cloudflare

 This guide covers how to: